cebilon123/waffle/README.md

 ## Introduction
 Probably you know about CloudFlare, every one knows, but this is a partially paid solution.
 As the open source community we are missing a real modular and open source **Web Application Firewall** that could be used in the place of CF.
+The project is huge, tho we are looking for the contributors.

 ## How to run / Develop ?